Zum Inhalt

 The glossary is meant to evolve through mutual exchange with readers.

-We regularly put the definition of a term up for discussion under #clarified.
+We regularly put the definition of a term up for discussion under #klargestellt.
 Do you have questions or suggestions?
 Join the discussion and contribute to a better understanding of the terms!
 We welcome your feedback to: shk.gleichstellung@verwaltung.tu-dortmund.de

 Glossary